pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 }
 ```

 What happens in here is that `number`, in the constructor, is a `val`, but it is not a **member of the class Foo**.
-That is why we cannot do
+That is why we cannot call it directly:

 ```scala
 class Foo(number: Int)